astropy/astropy-APEs/APE0.rst

 Voting Members against their will.
 A vote must be held to remove a Voting Member.
 Such a vote is triggered by a motion made by an active Voting Member, which must be seconded by an additional Voting Member.
-The vote must conclude no more than four weeks after the motion is seconded.
+The vote must conclude no more than three months after the motion is seconded.
 Removal requires approval by two-thirds of all active Voting Members at the time the motion is made.
 The motion, second, and vote will be held in private.
 Removal under this provision will be reflected by updating the list of Voting Members.